Installing or updating CAST Imaging with certificate-based database authentication

 file and an environment variableCASTCONNECTIONEXTRAPARAMETERS

-as described in Step 3 - Configure CAST components to function in encrypted mode.
+as described in Step 3 - Configure CAST components.

-files are correctly defined, in particular defining the following options (see Microsoft Windows installation variables):
+files from the CAST Imaging installer are correctly defined, in particular the following options (see Microsoft Windows installation variables):

 CSS_SSL_ENABLED